-- (1) This program is designed primarily for the organizations that intend to address specific issues or problems identified in their operation.
-Participating organizations are expected to utilize the program for those specific purposes. - (2) This program is enriched with contents and facilitation schemes specially developed in collaboration with Japan Fair Trade Commission.
-These special features enable the program to meet specific requirements of applying organizations and effectively facilitate them toward finding solutions for their issues and problems.
+- (1) The program is designed primarily for organizations that intend to address specific issues or problems identified in their operation.
+Participating organizations are expected to utilize the program for those specific purposes. - (2) The program is enriched with contents and facilitation schemes specially developed in collaboration with relevant prominent organizations in Japan.
+These special features enable the program to meet specific requirements of applying organizations and effectively facilitate them toward solutions for the issues and problems.